IBM/itaa-docs/docs/solution-design-exercises/Ex2-UCM.md

 ![Adding Use Case detail from artifact instance](./images/edit_uc_detail.png)

-Click Save.
+Click **Save**.

 Typically, the Use Case Model is something that gets elaborated throughout the solution design process.
-It is important to start with those key Use Cases that are important to the solution Stakeholder and collectively help specify the core capabilities delivered by the solution.
+It is important to start with those key Use Cases that are important to the solution Stakeholder(s) and collectively help specify the core capabilities delivered by the solution.
 More detailed Use Cases and/or User Stories will usually be developed further into design.